abhijitmajumdar/Reinforcement_Learning_Car_Simulator/README.md

 # Reinforcement Learning Car Simulator
 A multi agent multi arena car simulator oriented towards Reinforcement Learning.
 Provides functionality of defining multiples similar or different cars(agents) in single or multiple arenas(environment), with each car having sensing capability with the use of obstacle detector similar to a laser range-finder.
 Simulator is capable of running multiple instances simultaneously while logging all data separately.
 Example with the use of Deep Q Learning (DQN) is provided for single agent in different arenas.

+Watch the video to get an idea of the simulator: https://youtu.be/rW5y1mpuV0c

 Example of learning an arena using DQN:
 ![Learning](/Images/rlcarsim_demo3.gif?raw=true "Learning")
 <br/><br/><br/><br/>